Schweitzer Adventure Camp

-You name it, we've got it.
-Nine fun filled weeks with highlights such as hiking, crafts, chairlift rides, swimming, climbing wall, trampoline jumper, and more!
-Cost for Adventure Camp is $250 per child, per week and includes transportation from the bottom of the mountain. ($225 for Schweitzer Winter Season Passholders.)
+Schweitzer Adventure Camp consists of nine fun filled weeks with highlights such as hiking, crafts, chairlift rides, swimming, climbing wall, trampoline jumper, and more!
+The cost for Adventure Camp is $300 per child, per week and includes transportation from the bottom of the mountain.

 Children must be within the age range during their camp session, not by purchase date.
 For more info, contact the Children's Center at 208.263.9555 x 2271.